matloff/revisit/README.md

 ### Language and Interface

-The software is written in R, and *in its current prototype form*, it runs from the R command line.
-Future versions will use a GUI, say using RStudio *add-ons*.
+The software is written in R, and is currently *in prototype form*.

+Both text-based and graphical (GUI) interfaces are available.
+The GUI uses RStudio *add-ins*.

 ### Main functions